pgpkg/pgpkg/docs/pages/manual.md

     pgpkg import [package] <from-package>

-`pgpgk import` imports another package into the current package, typically as a dependency.
+`pgpgk import` imports `from-package` into the specified package path, and adds it as a dependency if it's not already.
 If the specified `from-package` has dependencies that have not been imported into the current package, those dependencies are also imported.

+> **Warning** this command updates a package's `pgpkg.toml` file, which will strip any comments
+> out of the file.

-This command allows you to create SQL packages which can be used by other packages as dependencies.
-The imported package can create user data types, functions, system views and any other object (including migrated database tables) which can then be used by the top-level package.
+This command allows you to include SQL packages as dependencies.
+The imported package can create user data types, functions, system views and any other object (including migrated database tables) which can then be used by importing package.

 The optional `package` argument is documented in `pgpkg deploy`.